preciofishbone/OmniaDocsG2/general-assets/add-link/index.rst

 .. image:: add-link-page-new3.png

-If the Page Collection isn't present in the list, select "Others..." so you can add the Url to any Page Collection.
+If the Page Collection isn't present in the list, select "Others..." so you can add the URL to any Page Collection.

 .. image:: select-other-new.png